750 Participants Needed

 The trial does not specify if you need to stop taking your current medications.
 However, it mentions that participants should be on stable heart failure treatment according to guidelines, which suggests you may continue your current medications if they are part of this treatment.

-What data supports the effectiveness of the treatment Corvia Atrial Shunt System / IASD System II for heart failure?
+What prior data suggests that the Corvia Atrial Shunt System / IASD System II is safe for heart failure patients?

 ML